msg4ashish/payroll-processing-system-standalone/README.md

 each record and logs it.
 It also logs few stats such as number of invalid records and total number of records

-Further enhancement can be done to store these records in DB.
+Further enhancement in V2 version can be done to store these records in DB.